UniversalDependencies/docs/_axm/pos/PART.md

 ### Definition

 Particles are function words that must be associated with another word or phrase to impart meaning and that do not satisfy definitions of other universal parts of speech (e.g.  [adpositions](ADP), [coordinating conjunctions](CCONJ), [subordinating conjunctions](SCONJ) or [auxiliary verbs](AUX)).
-Particles may encode grammatical categories such as negation, mood, tense etc. Particles are not inflected.
+Particles may encode grammatical categories such as negation, mood, tense, etc. Particles are not inflected.

 Note that particles like _այո(այոյ)/ayo, հա(ha)_ “yes”, _ոչ/oč, չէ/čē_ “no”, etc. when used as response words (feedback particles) are considered interjections under the UD standard.